The Girls Performance Initiative Mission:

 1.)
 Conduct a regional amateur women’s competition which allows Kansas City area residents and junior golfers the opportunity to gauge their abilities to the area’s best players – The Prairie Invitational.

 2.)
-Provide exposure to the best players in the world by offering junior players an all expenses paid trip to international women’s competitions through 2018 and future years.
-Selected junior players will attend the following:
+Provide exposure to the best players in the world by offering junior players an all expenses paid trip to international women’s competitions annually.

 3.)
 To offer local development and playing opportunities for the area’s best junior players.